dxjoshi/book-summaries/README.md

     - The Disciplined Trader: Developing Winning Attitudes
     - High Probability Trading: Take the Steps to Become a Successful Trader, Marcel Link
     - Learn to Earn (1995)
-    - Reminiscences of a Stock Operator
-    - Encyclopedia of Chart Patterns
     - Japanese Candlestick Charting Techniques
     - Common Sense on Mutual Funds
     - Irrational Exuberance (2000) by Robert J. Shiller